-- Exposure to and development of positive habits in the practices of the Christian disciplines including worship, prayer, personal devotions, and giving. - A life that is part of the gathered body of Christ including fellowship.
+- Exposure to and development of positive habits in the practices of the Christian disciplines including worship, prayer, personal devotions, and giving. - A life that fellowships with the gathered body of Christ.

-Training in Christian character is not a task that should be off until later.
-Faculty and staff model, expect, and challenge students toward the kind of relationship and interaction with the PIU Family that demonstrates a growing embracing of biblically responsible and accountable lifestyles that reflect a passion for the kingdom of God.
-We emphasize not only personal character development but also a commitment to issues surrounding justice, righteousness, mercy, and grace in culture and society.
-Toward this end our students are involved in community service activities, discipleship groups, ministry to people in need, and class work which emphasize ethics and corporate responsibility.
-PIU is preparing students for life as an individual capable of making well-reasoned and informed choices about values, goals, and careers.
-The PIU experience is a laboratory where a student can discover and practice Christian character that will continue to be demonstrated in a life of responsible service and leadership within the context of family, clan, and culture.
+At PIU, faculty and staff will encourage students in the development of their Christian character.
+Students will demonstrate this growth in a life of responsible service and leadership within the context of family and community.
+Through establishing and building relationships with the PIU family, students will demonstrate lives that are based on biblical principles and reflect a passion for the kingdom of God.
+The faculty and staff emphasize not only personal character development but also a commitment to issues surrounding justice, righteousness, mercy, and grace in culture and society.
+Toward this end, students are involved in community service activities, discipleship groups, ministry to people in need, and class work which emphasize ethics and corporate responsibility.